sebthibert/sebthibert.github.io/api/README.md

 Make sure the time zone is GMT.

-Use the start of the day value.
+Use the start of the day Epoch value.